Protecting the Environment

 Investing in Clean Energy

 I believe that clean energy can simultaneously help the country meet its energy goals for the coming generation and create a vibrant new job sector to boost the economy.
-I believe that there is a future in wind, solar, and geothermal energy.
+There is a future in wind, solar, and geothermal energy.
 Currently, the solar and wind industries are some of the fastest growing sectors in the economy, and are creating jobs more than 10 times faster than average.
 I support the return of good-paying jobs for hardworking Americans and am eager for those jobs to occur in a sustainable and growing sector.
 In Congress, I will support legislation that promotes employee training for these industries and encourages industries to transition to renewable energy.